pandabuilder/pandachaika/README.md

 Note: For now it's designed to generate and match .zip files, doesn't work with unpacked galleries.

-Note 2: SQLite as a backend hasn't been tested in a while, and can give problems because of threading.
+Note 2: SQLite as a backend is no longer supported, either mysql or postgresql must be used.

 Requirements
 ---------------------

 Know how to run a Python program and how to install packages.

 Python 3.9 is the target version, won't work on Python 2.
-Must have been compiled with sqlite support (If you're using that database).

 See requirements.txt.